-Fortunately, whether you plan to throw a Halloween party or just want to impress the neighborhood trick-or-treaters, it’s possible to trick out your house, even on a tight budget.
+Fortunately, whether you plan to throw a Halloween party or just want to impress the neighborhood trick-or-treaters, it’s possible to trick out your home, even on a tight budget.
 After all, what’s Halloween without a haunted house?

 Tips to Decorate for Halloween on a Budget